pythonski/numerical-methods-reports/README.md

 2. The analogous one-dimensional quantum model, implement with exact diagonalization;
 3. A discussion of the statistical physics of the quantum harmonic oscillator, employing MC methods based on the path integral information.

-Most of the projects (which I will likely upload at a later time) are coded in Python with snippets of Fortran and C.
+Most of the projects (which I will likely upload at a later time) are coded in Python with snippets of Fortran and C. For any further information refer to the reports themselves.